The Media Fog of Science

 In addition to subject to subject differences, and unique methods, techniques and equipment, research differs between scientists of the same discipline.
 It differs experiment to experiment for the same researcher.
 Given consistent results, some research advances are obviously momentous, while the importance of others is not so obvious.
 Those working in the exact field may understand the significance of a particular experiment that other scientists, not to mention journalists and non-scientists, don't.

-Real science competes badly with banal reports of young actresses, wobbly dolls who perhaps aren't really humans at all but media concoctions confected to reflect back our own collective wisdom and will, qualities that seem to be disconcertingly drifting downhill.
-The media needs eyes on all stories for advertising dollars though, so scientists obligingly drum up science that competes.
-But science that is published because it slips down gullets easily and requires nothing of society except lurid, fleeting fascination, may not really be 'science that is science' at all.
+The media needs eyes on all stories for advertising dollars, so scientists and journalists obligingly drum up science that competes with this vapidness.
+But science that is published because it soothes the eyes and slips down gullets easily but requires nothing of society except lurid, fleeting fascination may not really be 'science that is science' at all.

-The actresses paraded before us may just be apparitions, helpless malnourished lushes wafting about on clouds of narcotic narcissism, money like confetti, fluttering about their skinny legs, forever vamping, vacant, well-mascara'd eyes.
-Scientists, however, are probably not yet the passive actors that the author of "Fat Comes in on Little Cat Feet" represents.
-They are protagonists whose actions culminate in "how their data crunched".
+Scientists, however, are probably not yet the passive actors that the quote from "Fat Comes in on Little Cat Feet" represents.
+They are protagonists who determine "how their data crunched".

 The data does not crunch.
 The scientists crunch the data, after they develop a hypothesis, conceive the study, request the funding, collect the data sets, devise the statistical methods, and interpret the results.
 They then choose to write up the study and argue the significance of their conclusions in the paper's discussion, as well as (as is the trend), for the public affairs cameras.
 Therefore when the NYT author says, hopefully jokingly, "Stop sending these guys angry e-mails, people", because it's not their fault", understand that the research really is their "fault", or at least their product.